ChrisEYin/astro/data/blog/one-vs-two-way-doors.md

 date: '2021-02-21'
 tags: ['life', 'decisions']
 draft: false
-summary: A lesson from Bezos -- how to know when a decision is actually a decision.
+summary: A lesson from Bezos.
+A framework on when to decide, and when to act.
 ---

 Some people have a really hard time making decisions.
 When it comes time to decide, they belabor every possible option endlessly and often never even actually make a decision.
 You see this all the way from people trying to choose a career path down to something as simple as choosing what to eat for lunch.